-A longer term evaluation would have been required to identify whether regression to the mean ('where, after an unusually high or low value, the next value will often be closer to the average'1) was an issue in this case.
+A longer term evaluation would have been required to identify whether regression to the mean was an issue in this case.
 This analysis did not attribute costs to the consequences, but it would have been feasible to do so.

 Cost Benefit Analysis